-What does shorting a stock mean in the stock market?
+What does shorting a stock mean?
 Shorting stocks is the opposite of going long.
 This strategy allows you to make money as a stock falls.
 Look to sell a stock near resistance levels, which creates a negative position.
 Then you buy to cover at support levels, your position is closed, and you keep the difference.
 Example: If you sell at $2 and cover at $1.80, you make $0.20 on the trade.
 You need specific brokers that allow you shares to borrow to short and not all brokers have good short locates.
-Watch our video on how to short stocks.

 What Does Shorting a Stock Mean?

 Shorting a stock means that you are taking a bearish position on a stock.
 The way that you do this is by borrowing shares from your broker, which is an automated process.
 This creates a negative position in your account.
 So, you sell high by borrowing shares then you buy low to cover your position and then you’ll be back to even in your account.

 Shorting is something you want to learn and understand fairly early when you start out on your quest to learn trading.
 When you short sell a stock, you’re borrowing shares from your broker and selling them on the open market with the expectation the stock will go DOWN IN VALUE.
 Then you “cover” or buy back the shares and keep the price difference in profit!

 Short selling is a very popular trading technique for experienced traders.
 Short sellers especially enjoy shorting junk stocks that have ran too far, too fast and are ready to crash back to reality.
 Penny stock are our favorite to short, because so many of them have weak fundamentals.
 But occasionally the blue chips and large caps are great shorts too.